admiralrohan/fakemon/README.md

 A pokemon type turn-based battle game on-chain.

+Currently deployed on Rinkeby testnet, but as Alchemy stopped supporting it the app isn't working.
+We are in process of moving to a different testnet soon.
+You can try it locally for now.

 ## Features

 - User registration, user will get 50 tokens and 1 NFT